bguesman/docsify-test/docs/quickstart/quickstart.md

 Open up the prefab foldout again, and click on the `GameObject` named `Atmosphere` to open it up in the inspector.
 You should see a [`Creative Atmosphere`](/editor/creative/creative_atmosphere_block) component, with controls that allow you to tweak the atmosphere's color and density.

 You can play around with these parameters to get different looking skies.
-For instance, to get a more dramatic and stylized sunset look, we can adjust the "Sunset Color" to be a more saturated orange, and the daytime color to be a deep lavender.
+For instance, to get a more dramatic and stylized sunset look, we can adjust the "Sunset Color" to be a more saturated orange, and the daytime color to be a deep indigo.

 > These controls are _fully physical_, even though their names might make you think otherwise.
 They adjust the scattering and extinction coefficients of the atmosphere participating medium.
 For more information, see the [atmosphere layer documentation page](/editor/blocks/atmosphere_layer_block).